AI in learning and teaching

 Setting up restrictions (preventive measures / scientific integrity)

-Declaration of independent authorship (see below)
+Declaration of independent authorship (see above)

 Materials and training opportunities